 Throughout his career with the White Sox, Faber accumulated 254 career victories and 29 shutouts, and he surpassed the 20-win mark four times during his career.
 In 1921 and 1922 – his best seasons – Faber led the league in complete games, ERA and WHIP.

-Faber was inducted into the Baseball Hall of Fame in 1964.
+Faber entered the Baseball Hall of Fame in 1964.

 It’s rare that we choose a White Sox card from outside a player’s active years, but this one is worth the exception.
 Faber, known as a spitballer, is brilliantly depicted in the landmark 1961 Fleer set putting the ball to his mouth.
 This set is full of Hall of Famers, and Faber himself was inducted three years later.
 The card can be purchased for around $10 in ungraded condition.